pypa/pip/docs/html/user_guide.rst

 pip's behavior should be; please answer `our survey on upgrades that create conflicts`_.

-We are also changing our support for :ref:`Constraints Files` and related functionality.
-We did a fairly comprehensive overhaul and stripped constraints files down to being purely a way to specify global (version) limits for packages.
+We are also changing our support for :ref:`Constraints Files`, editable installs, and related functionality.
+We did a fairly comprehensive overhaul and stripped constraints files down to being purely a way to specify global (version) limits for packages, and so some combinations that used to be allowed will now cause errors.
 Specifically:

 * Constraints don't override the existing requirements; they simply constrain what versions are visible as input to the resolver (see :issue:`9020`)

-* Providing an editable requirement (``-e .``) does not cause pip to ignore version specifiers or constraints (see :issue:`8076`)
+* Providing an editable requirement (``-e .``) does not cause pip to ignore version specifiers or constraints (see :issue:`8076`), and if you have a conflict between a pinned requirement and a local directory then pip will indicate that it cannot find a version satisfying both (see :issue:`8307`)

-* Hash-checking mode requires that all requirements are specified as a `==` match on a version and may not work well in combination with constraints (see :issue:`9020` and :issue:`8792`)
+* Hash-checking mode requires that all requirements are specified as a ``==`` match on a version and may not work well in combination with constraints (see :issue:`9020` and :issue:`8792`)
+* If necessary to satisfy constraints, pip will happily reinstall packages, upgrading or downgrading, without needing any additional command-line options (see :issue:`8115` and :doc:`development/architecture/upgrade-options`)
 * Unnamed requirements are not allowed as constraints (see :issue:`6628` and :issue:`8210`)
 * Links are not allowed as constraints (see :issue:`8253`)
 * Constraints cannot have extras (see :issue:`6628`)